bschalme/wsbooks/README.md

 #### Docker

-There is a Docker file at the project root.
+There is a Dockerfile at the project root.
 Build it, tag it, and push it to a Docker registry:

 ```
 docker build -t username/ws-books:latest .
 docker push username/ws-books:latest
 ```

 The preceding example tags and pushes the image to Docker Hub under `username`.
 If you are using a private registry, replace `username` with the FQDN of your Docker registry.

 It's easier to start WS-Books using Docker Compose.
 Begin in the `./example/` directory: